Khandoba: Legends

-Legends of Khandoba generally tell about the battle between the deity and demons Malla and Mani.
+Legends of Khandoba generally narrate about the battle between the deity and demons Malla and Mani.
 The principle written source of the legend is Malhari Mahatmya (Mallari Mahatmya), which claims to be from the chapter Kshetra-kanda of the Sanskrit text Brahmanda Purana, but is not included in standard editions of the Purana.
 R.C.
 Dhere and Sontheimer suggests that the Sanskrit Mahatmya was composed around 1460–1510 AD, mostly by a Deshastha Brahmin, to whom Khandoba is the family deity.
 A version is also available in Marathi by Siddhapal Kesasri (1585).
 Other sources include the later texts of Jayadri Mahatmya and Martanda Vijaya by Gangadhara (1821) and the oral stories of the Vaghyas, bards of the god.

-The legend tell of the demon Malla and his younger brother Mani, who had gained the boon of invincibility from Brahma, creating chaos on the earth and harassing the sages.
-When the seven sages approached Shiva for protection after Indra and Vishnu confessed their incapability, Shiva assumed the form (Avatar) of Martanda Bhairava, as the Mahatmya calls Khandoba, riding the Nandi bull, leading an army of the gods.
-Martanda Bhairava is described as shining like the gold and sun, covered in turmeric also known as Haridra, three-eyed, with a crescent moon on his forehead.
-The demon army was slaughtered by the gods and finally Khandoba killed Malla and Mani.
+The legend recounts that the demon Malla and his younger brother Mani, who had gained the boon of invincibility from the god Brahma, create chaos on the earth and torment the sages.
+When the seven sages approach Shiva for protection, Shiva assumes the form (avatar) of Martanda Bhairava (as the Mahatmya calls Khandoba) on Chaitra Shuddha Poornima at Adimailar, Mailapura near Bidar.
+He rides the Nandi bull, leading an army of the gods.
+Martanda Bhairava is described as shining like gold and the Sun, covered in turmeric (Haridra), three-eyed and with a crescent moon on his forehead.
+The demon army is slaughtered by the gods; finally Khandoba kills Malla and Mani.
 While dying, Mani offers his white horse to Khandoba as an act of repentance and asks for a boon.
 The boon is that he be present in every shrine of Khandoba, that human-kind is bettered and that he be given an offering of goat flesh.
-The boon was granted, and thus he was transformed into a demigod.
-Malla, when asked by the deity if he asked for a boon, asks for the destruction of the world and human-flesh.
-Angered by the demon's request, Khandoba decapitates him, and his head falls at the temple stairs where it was trampled by the devotees feet.
+The boon is granted, and thus he transforms a demigod.
+Malla, when offered a boon, asks for the destruction of the world and human-flesh.
+Angered by the demon's request, Khandoba decapitates him, and his head falls at the temple stairs where it is trampled by the devotees feet.
 The legend further describes how two Lingas appeared at Prempuri, the place where the demons were killed.